defenseunicorns/uds-package-valkey/docs/configuration.md

 ## Networking

 Network policies are controlled via the `uds-valkey-config` chart in accordance with the [common patterns for networking within UDS Software Factory](https://github.com/defenseunicorns/uds-software-factory/blob/main/docs/networking.md).
-Because Valkey does not interact with external resources like databases or object storage it only implements `custom` networking for the `valkey` namespace:
+Because Valkey does not interact with external resources like databases or object storage it only implements `additionalNetworkAllow` networking for the `valkey` namespace:

-- `custom`: sets custom network policies for the `valkey` namespace (i.e. to allow clients like GitLab to connect)
+- `additionalNetworkAllow`: sets custom network policies for the `valkey` namespace (i.e. to allow clients like GitLab to connect)

 ## Cross-Namespace Password